 Through the first nineteen flight opportunities, a total of 147,660 grade 5-16 students across 3,162 schools were fully immersed in microgravity experiment design and proposal writing, 29,526 flight experiment proposals were received from student teams, and 382 experiments were selected for flight.
 A total of 343 experiments have flown through SSEP Mission 16.
-39 more experiments are to launch on Space X-29 as the SSEP Mission 17 Orbiter payload of experiments.
+38 more experiments are to launch on Space X-29 as the SSEP Mission 17 Orbiter payload of experiments (one experiment, from Grayslake, IL, will fly on a later mission).
 Through SSEP Mission 16 over 189,000 more students across the entire grade preK-16 pipeline were engaged in their communities' broader STEAM experience, submitting 160,400 Mission Patch designs.

 For more information on SSEP Missions to date-